 Campgrounds and parking in Mustang Island State Park

 South Padre Island KOA

-South Padre Island KOA is a true RV resort, perfect for family vacations, winter snowbirding and summer fun.
+South Padre Island KOA is a true RV resort, perfect for family vacations, winter snowbirding, and summer fun.
 Popular all year round, be sure to make reservations in advance for holiday seasons and the summer months.
-Campground activities include s’mores by the fire, craft projects, ice cream sundae parties and movie nights.
-For winter snowbird visitors, relax with live music, sunset socials, scheduled parties and much more.
-RV rates include electric hookups, water, sewer, cable TV and Wi-Fi.
-Take a dip in the pool or hot tub, exercise in the fitness center or let the pooches explore their own play area.
+Campground activities include s’mores by the fire, craft projects, ice cream sundae parties, and movie nights.
+For winter snowbird visitors, relax with live music, sunset socials, scheduled parties, and much more.
+RV rates include electric hookups, water, sewer, cable television, and Wi-Fi.
+Take a dip in the pool or hot tub, exercise in the fitness center, or let the pooches explore their own play area.
 Enjoy meeting new friends on the campground’s private deck and savor the area’s glorious sunsets.

 Mustang Island State Park Campground

 The main RV campsite is a mere 400 yards from the waterline, offering scenic views of the Gulf of Mexico.
 There are 48 RV and trailer friendly sites able to accommodate vehicles up to 65 feet in length.
 Each site features a 50-amp connection, a water hookup, a grill, and a picnic table.
 Guests can enjoy campfires on the beach before turning in for the night, and pets are allowed so long as owners observe common courtesy protocol.
 Nearby park amenities include a dump station, hot showers, and flush toilets.
 Guests can (and should) reserve sites up to 12 months in advance at this year-round campground.